peterprescott/lit-review/md/blank.md

 made for it, while on the other hand, to whatever extent the negative assessment is considered valid, the development of free and open alternatives would seem to be a necessary strategy of resistance [@DSwanlundSchuurman2019].
-But regarding the ontological question of
+But regarding the ontological question of how to define a neighbourhood, more must be said.

-# Problems and Progress in Spatial Zone Design
+# Defining Neighbourhoods: Problems and Possibilities

 One possible response to the question would be to suggest that in fact the problem of neighbourhood definition is nothing more than a